drtechie/astro-paper/src/content/blog/prologue-to-databases.md

 These blocks are otherwise called `pages`.
 The pages contain multiple tuples/rows.
 The amount of tuples that a page can hold depends on the size of the tuple.
 A page consists of a header and data region.
-The tuples are written from bottom to left in a page's data region.
+The tuples are written from bottom-right towards left in a page's data region.
 The header holds the information of identifiers that point to each tuple.

 ![Page layout](/assets/db/page.png "Page layout")